ichthyosaurus/harbour-pipes/README.md

 ### Does every level have a solution?

 Yes, it does.
-Even that hard one you are currently struggling with. 😄 This is because first a random solved puzzle is generated, and then scrabmled around.
+Even that hard one you are currently struggling with. 😄 This is because first a random solved puzzle is generated, and then scrambled around.
 A geeky explanation follows below.

 ### I don't believe you! (aka. help me, I'm stuck!)